openfaas/workshop/lab3.md

 This function will just return the input, so it's effectively an `echo` function.

-Edit the message so it returns `hello world` instead i.e.
+Edit the message so it returns `Hello OpenFaaS` instead i.e.

 ```
-    return "Hello World"
+    return "Hello OpenFaaS"
 ```

 Any values returned to stdout will subsequently be returned to the calling program.
 Alternatively a `print()` statement could be employed which would exhibit a similar flow through to the calling program.